 It remains the responsibility of the Health Board to ensure that staff and visitors comply with IPC guidance for health and care settings.,- and continue to be advised and supported to use masks/ face coverings.

 How to use a lateral flow test

-The manufacturer’s instructions for use are also included in each box of LFTs.
+Watch this short training vide (nhs.uk) on how to self-test using a LFD.
+Once you have seen the training video, you are deemed competent in using a LFD.
+The manufacturer’s instructions for use are also included in each box of LFDs.
 They explain how to take the test and how to interpret the results.

-How to report results
+How to report LFD test results